Website navigation

 Sunderland Culture is delighted to present an open call for deaf, disabled and/or neurodivergent artists aged 16–25 to take part in Highlights: Disability Arts Exhibition 2026.

-This exhibition celebrates creativity, imagination, and expression, providing an opportunity for artists to showcase their work and share their perspectives.
+Highlights celebrates creativity, imagination, and expression.
+It provides an opportunity for artists to showcase their work and share their perspectives.
 We want to highlight the diversity of talent and provide an opportunity for young disabled and neurodiverse artists to be seen and celebrated in a supportive environment.

-This exhibition is not competitive.
-Every submitted work will have the opportunity to be shown digitally, providing a platform for all artists to showcase their abilities.
-The focus is on celebrating creativity.
+This exhibition is not competitive, providing a platform for all artists to showcase their skills.

 Here’s a few suggestions about how the theme could be interpreted: